floriaaan/temper-ionic/README.md

 ## Purpose of Temper

 The purpose of Temper is to provide an upgrade of an old project, Atmos Home.
-It allows me to develop my skills in Node, React and it also trains me to Ionic As it is open-source, feel free to contribute at Temper.
+It allows me to develop my skills in Node, React and it also trains me to Ionic.
+As it is open-source, feel free to contribute at Temper.